wiber/bang.js/README.md

     node app.js

 ## Using bang
-    Bang is designed to utilize the current functionality:  realtime log console, system wide message broadcasting, and an API interface to the server side logger functionality.
+    Bang is designed to utilize the current functionality:  realtime log console, realtime authenticated socket client monitoring system wide message broadcasting, and an API interface to the server side logger functionality.

 To witness current functionality, load the logConsole first.